-North Atlantic Treaty Organization and COSMIC Top SecretFootnote 1 special access requests
+North Atlantic Treaty Organization and Control of Secret Material in an International Command Top SecretFootnote 1 special access requests

 Fingerprints are not required if an applicant requesting North Atlantic Treaty Organization (NATO) and COSMIC special access already holds a valid Secret or Top Secret clearance, as these requests do not constitute an upgrade.

 Additional steps may apply depending on the requirement.